Taylor Swift testifies that groping was 'horrifying and shocking'

 Swift was confident and assertive in her testimony.
 She rejected Mueller's claim that their interaction was basic "jostling" for a photo and dismissed the possibility that she had misidentified Mueller.

-"This is what happened, it happened to me, I know it was him," Swift said.
+"This is what happened, it happened to me, I know it was him," said Swift, who was 23 at the time of the incident.

-She said she had no reaction to learning that Mueller had been fired over the incident.
+She said she had no reaction to learning that Mueller, then 51, had been fired over the incident.

 "I'm not going to allow you or your client to make me feel in any way that this is my fault, because it isn't," she said.